eaglesfan1/git-essentails/README.md

-## Git Essentials
+# Git Essentials / Git For Everybody

-Here is some new material in here, That you are going to like.
+This is a course to teach you how to use everyday git.

+Course created by Kalob Taulien